License Without Examination (NBEO Part III)

 Resource: Board Rule 271.5.

 30 Days Before Next Board Meeting: All License Without Exam applications must be approved by the Board at a regularly scheduled Board Meeting.
 The completed application with all supporting documents must be in the Board’s office at least 30 days prior to the Board Meeting (Board Meeting Calendar).
-If approved, the applicant will be assigned to the next available Jurisprudence Exam test date.
+If approved, the applicant can continue the initial licensing process.

 A completed application consists of (requirements contained in application instructions):